Card of the Year 2024: Trust Cashback Card

 The Trust Cashback Card launched in August 2024 with simple yet game-changing features that challenge the existing credit card market in Singapore.

-Let’s have a look at the main reasons why this is Suitesmile’s Card of the Year for 2024.
+Let’s review the reasons why the Trust Cashback Card is Suitesmile’s Card of the Year for 2024. 👑

 No foreign currency fees + 1% unlimited cashback